Hunding's Saga - 25: Salt in the Air - Hunding Regains the Eastern Sea

 Test of endurance

 Between the Black Sea and Baltic, aside from wider stretches of the Dniepr where they might put up their sail - assuming the wind was right - ship crews had to put up with hard rowing upriver.
-At cataracts ships would have to be pulled out and pushed overland over rollers, even uphill.
+At cataracts ships would have to be pulled out and pushed overland over rollers, even uphill over ridges between riverheads.
 The rowers needed strength and endurance, sometimes unable to get food between rising early in the morning and resting again when the sun went down.
+At times a ship's master might find willing helpers from nearby, with beasts of burden to ease the progress - for a handsome return.
 It was a summertime business, raiding and trading, taking their spoils or wares back to the north, long days and short nights..